DocumentationRelationships

 3. Paste your notes into the text area

-4. Click Save Notes
+4. Click Save notes

 Accepts any format: raw notes, Granola exports, pasted transcripts, Slack threads, or any other text.
 This is useful for enriching relationships with context from conversations that happened outside of Groupthink.